WPRDC/api-training/what-the-people-want.md

 API for scheduling health-care appointments (x2)
 Voter registration
 Stormwater simulation
-Sent it a picture, tell me what it is a picture of Create running routes based on Strava/MapMyRun/GoogleMaps data Weather
+Send it a picture, tell me what it is a picture of Create running routes based on Strava/MapMyRun/GoogleMaps data Sports scores
-Sports scores